What is a hacker group?

 Hacker groups are usually decentralized organizations that exploit security flaws of computer systems or entire networks, often by installing malware or performing DDoS attacks.
-The hackers carry out such attacks for profit, to steal or alter sensitive data, for political reasons, or just for fun.
+The hackers carry out such attacks for profit, to steal or alter sensitive data, for political reasons, or, as our list of funniest hacks proves, just for fun.

 Hacker groups are cooperatives of cyberenthusiasts and professionals who use their knowledge and expertise in hacking to manipulate computer systems vulnerabilities.
 Hackers often target systems of national importance, government institutions, energy providers, companies, or organizations.